microsoft/rag-e2e-sample/README.md

 2. `user_query_based_context_summarization`: Summarize or extract the relevant information from the context based on the user query.

 3. `combine_docs`: This skill is useful when search retrieves multiple contexts from the database that cannot fit into a single language model call.
 It combines multiple contexts while retaining the information that is relevant to user query.
 It also ensures that the total context token count remains below a certain threshold.

+> NOTE: Skills are being updated as code snippets faster than this repo at [rag_skills](https://github.com/microsoft/rag_skills)

 ## End2End Sample for Different RAG patterns